gatling/frontline-doc/content/reference/current/installation/ansible/index.md

     ...
 ```

-Then, you will be able to run Ansible directly on the host you intend to install Gatling FrontLine in:
+Then, you will be able to run Ansible directly on the host you intend to install Gatling Enterprise in:

 ```console
 ansible-playbook \